Lundalogik/limeclient/docs/source/importing.rst

 -----------------------------------

-You can map a column in the import file to an option field in LIME by adding an OptionFieldMapping to your import configuration.
+You can map a column in the import file to an option field in LIME by adding an :class:`~limeclient.OptionFieldMapping`  to your import configuration.

-Within the OptionFieldMapping, you specify how a value in a column translates to one of the possible values of an option field in LIME.
+Within the :class:`~limeclient.OptionFieldMapping`, you specify how a value in a column translates to one of the possible values of an option field in LIME.

 .. code:: python